openssl/openssl/doc/designs/fetching-composite-algorithms.md

 will be needed, such as:

--   Attempt to fetch a keymgmt with the same name and in the same provider as the passed `EVP_SIGNATURE`.
+-   Attempt to fetch a keymgmt with the same name and in the same provider as the passed operation.
 If one was found, its name can serve in place of a queried key type.
--   libcrypto currently has knowledge of some composite algorithm names and what they are composed of, accessible with `OBJ_find_sigid_algs`.
+-   libcrypto currently has knowledge of some composite algorithm names and what they are composed of, accessible with `OBJ_find_sigid_algs` and similar functionality.
 This knowledge is regarded legacy, but can be used to figure out the key type.

 These strategies have their limitations, but the built-in legacy knowledge we currently have in libcrypto should be enough to cover most bases.